Economy of Croatia: Agriculture

-Infrastructure

 Transport

 The highlight of Croatia's recent infrastructure developments is its rapidly developed motorway network, largely built in the late 1990s and especially in the 2000s.
 By January 2022, Croatia had completed more than 1300 km of motorways, connecting Zagreb to most other regions and following various European routes and four Pan-European corridors.
 The busiest motorways are the A1, connecting Zagreb to Split and the A3, passing east–west through northwest Croatia and Slavonia.
 A widespread network of state roads in Croatia acts as motorway feeder roads while connecting all major settlements in the country.
 The high quality and safety levels of the Croatian motorway network were tested and confirmed by several EuroTAP and EuroTest programs.

 Croatia has an extensive rail network spanning 2722 km, including 985 km of electrified railways and 254 km of double track railways.
-The most significant railways in Croatia are found within the Pan-European transport corridors Vb and X connecting Rijeka to Budapest and Ljubljana to Belgrade, both via Zagreb.
+The most significant railways in Croatia are found within the Pan-European transport corridor Vb and corridor X connecting Rijeka to Budapest and Ljubljana to Belgrade, both via Zagreb.
 All rail services are operated by Croatian Railways.

 There are international airports in Zagreb, Zadar, Split, Dubrovnik, Rijeka, Osijek and Pula.
 As of January 2011, Croatia complies with International Civil Aviation Organization aviation safety standards and the Federal Aviation Administration upgraded it to Category 1 rating.

 The busiest cargo seaport in Croatia is the Port of Rijeka and the busiest passenger ports are Split and Zadar.
 In addition to those, a large number of minor ports serve an extensive system of ferries connecting numerous islands and coastal cities in addition to ferry lines to several cities in Italy.
-The largest river port is Vukovar, located on the Danube, representing the nation's outlet to the Pan-European transport corridor VII.
+The largest river port is Vukovar, located on the Danube, representing the nation's outlet to the Pan-European corridor VII.

 Energy

-There are 631 km of crude oil pipelines in Croatia, connecting the Port of Rijeka oil terminal with refineries in Rijeka and Sisak, as well as several transhipment terminals.
+There are 631 km of crude oil pipelines in Croatia, connecting the JANAF oil terminal with refineries in Rijeka and Sisak, as well as several transhipment terminals.
 The system has a capacity of 20 million tonnes per year.
 The natural gas transportation system comprises 2544 km of trunk and regional natural gas pipelines, and more than 300 associated structures, connecting production rigs, the Okoli natural gas storage facility, 27 end-users and 37 distribution systems.

-Croatian production of energy sources covers 85% of nationwide natural gas demand and 19% of oil demand.
-In 2008, 47.6% of Croatia's primary energy production structure comprised use of natural gas (47.7%), crude oil (18.0%), fuel wood (8.4%), hydro power (25.4%) and other renewable energy sources (0.5%).
-In 2009, net total electrical power production in Croatia reached 12,725 GWh and Croatia imported 28.5% of its electric power energy needs.
-The bulk of Croatian imports are supplied by the Krško Nuclear Power Plant in Slovenia, 50% owned by Hrvatska elektroprivreda, providing 16% of Croatia's electricity.
+Croatian production of energy sources covers 29% of nationwide natural gas demand and 26% of oil demand.
+In 2023, net total electrical power production in Croatia reached 16,378 GWh and Croatia imported 26% of its electric power energy needs.
+The bulk of Croatian imports are supplied by the Krško Nuclear Power Plant in Slovenia, 50% owned by Hrvatska elektroprivreda, providing 12% of Croatia's electricity.